 Joint Services Transcript (JST), Air University Transcript, and/or Community College of the Air Force Transcript (if a transcript has been issued to the veteran).

-Students who have previously used veterans’ educational benefits at another institution must file a Request for Change of Program or Place of Training (VA Form 22-1995) to list Vanderbilt University as their new school.
+Students who have previously used veterans’ educational benefits at another institution must file a Request for Change of Program or Place of Training (VA Form 22-1995) to list Vanderbilt University as your new school.

 Fall semester: Submit all required documents by July 1.